mathesar-foundation/mathesar-wiki/projects/sql-dml-operations.md

 ## Problem

 Data Manipulation Language (DML) operations are those that manipulate the data stored in a database.
 Some relevant SQL words are `UPDATE`, `INSERT`, and `DELETE`.
 These operations require knowledge of the database to do their work.
-I.e., a function must know the name of a table to `INSERT` into it.
+E.g., a function must know the name of a table to `INSERT` into it.
 Our current architecture requires reflecting the state of the database into memory in Python and using that state to build `INSERT` queries and the like.

 Our current setup for this is:
 - Inefficient (reflection is slow)
 - Complicated (hard to maintain)
 - Prone to bugs (managing state in Python memory is constantly tripping us up)

+All of these problems are related to the fact that we're building the SQL queries to run DML operations in Python.

 ## Solution